Pupil: Society and culture

+The pupil plays a role in eye contact and nonverbal communication.
+The voluntary or involuntary enlargement or dilation of the pupils indicates cognitive arousal, interest in the subject of attention, and/or sexual arousal.
+On the other hand, when the pupil is voluntarily or involuntarily contracted, it could indicate the opposite - disinterest or disgust.
+Exceptionally large or dilated pupils are also perceived to be an attractive feature in body language.

 In a surprising number of unrelated languages, the etymological meaning of the term for pupil is "little person".
 This is true, for example, of the word pupil itself: this comes into English from Latin pūpilla, which means "doll, girl", and is a diminutive form of pupa, "girl".
 (The double meaning in Latin is preserved in English, where pupil means both "schoolchild" and "dark central portion of the eye within the iris".)
 This may be because the reflection of one's image in the pupil is a minuscule version of one's self.
 In the Old Babylonian period (c.
 1800-1600 BC) in ancient Mesopotamia, the expression "protective spirit of the eye" is attested, perhaps arising from the same phenomenon.

 The English phrase apple of my eye arises from an Old English usage, in which the word apple meant not only the fruit but also the pupil or eyeball.